Q: What is AWS Systems Manager?

 The Automation capability in Systems Manager simplifies the process of building and maintaining Amazon Machine Images (AMIs).
 This provides you a repeatable process to apply patches, application updates, and other changes to your AMIs.

-You can use Parameter Store to quickly store and reference configuration and sensitive information.
-Rather than storing data in config files or referencing them in plain text, you can leverage Parameter Store to obtain this information in your applications or scripts.
-Additionally, you control who has access to parameters so that only the right set of users have access to the appropriate information.
+It is a best practice to store configuration data and secrets separately from your code.
+You can use AWS Systems Manager parameter store to quickly store and reference configuration and sensitive information.
+Rather than storing data in config files or referencing them in plain text, you can store and obtain this information in your applications or scripts.
+Additionally, you control who has access to parameters so that only the right set of users has access to the appropriate information.

 Q: How do you store sensitive data?

 A secure string is any sensitive data that needs to be stored and referenced in a secure manner.
-If you have data that you do not want users to reference in clear text or have access to data that can be tampered or misused, you should use secure strings in Parameter Store.
+If you have data that you do not want users to reference in clear text or have access to data that can be tampered with or misused, you should use secure strings in AWS Systems Manager parameter store.
+You can encrypt your sensitive data using your own AWS Key Management Service (KMS) key or your user account default key provided by AWS KMS.

 Q: What services can I reference my parameters?